lefticus/presentations/CurrentStateOfStaticAnalysis.md

 # Static Analysis

- * Is this now a solved problem with the C++ Core Guidelines?
+This now a solved problem with the C++ Core Guidelines?

+. . .

+Right?

 # Static Analysis